MattOndo/bald-parent/readme.txt

 == Description ==

-The Bald Parent theme is purpose-built for Headless WordPress on WP Engine Atlas.
-It is intended to be used in conjunction with a separate front-end application.
+The Bald Parent theme is purpose-built for Headless WordPress.
+It is intended to be used in conjunction with a separate front-end application and does not contain any front-end assets.

 = Developers =